pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 ```

 Since we only need the logit scores for the completion tokens, we slice the logit scores to exclude the prompt tokens and the last token.
 The last token is excluded because it corresponds to the next token prediction and we are not interested in that.

 Next,
-we scale the logits by the temperature parameter.In order to get the probability scores from the logits we need to apply the softmax function, we throw in a log transformation on top of the softmax for numerical stability.
+we scale the logits by the temperature parameter.
+In order to get the probability scores from the logits we need to apply the softmax function, we throw in a log transformation on top of the softmax for numerical stability.

 The `.logits` operation gives us the logit scores for the entire vocabulary at a given sequence positions.
-However, we only care about the logit scores of the tokens involved in each of the responses.
-So we use the `torch.gather` function to extract the logit scores for the completion tokens.
+However, we only care about the logit scores of the tokens involved in each of the responses so, we use the `torch.gather` function to extract the logit scores for the completion tokens.
 Finally we reshape the logit scores to have the shape `(batch_size, num_responses_per_example, completions_length)`.

+Great! we now have all the logit scores of the completions from each of our models.

 ### Number of Iterations and the Case of the Old Policy Model